-Zoya Lobo made it to HerZindagi's list of women achievers for the month of July and during our Instagram live session with her, we asked her to take us through her true story.
+Here is the inspiring story of Zoya Lobo who also made it to HerZindagi's list of women achievers for the month of July in 2021 and during our Instagram live session with her, we asked her to take us through her true story.
 Read on.

 Proud Of The Recognition Coming Her Way

 Zoya Lobo's life changed when a picture of migrant workers gathered around Bandra railway station clicked by her got picked by many big media houses.
 That one picture brought her a lot of recognition.
-Ever since then, her inspiring story has been going viral on social media.
+Ever since then, her inspiring story got viral on social media.

 View this post on Instagram

 Talking about the same, Zoya Lobo shared that she feels more proud of women like her.
 She further shared that every woman should stop living in the past and think about the present and future.
 Zoya Lobo further shared that a lot of people would laugh at you but you should keep up with your strength and move ahead in life.

 When Zoya Lobo found she was different from other children, she had a fear of opening up to her family.
 However, she finally decided to open out to her mother.
 Zoya Lobo said, "It was difficult for me to come out to my mom but she supported me.
 Moms never let their kid go down even if their kid is stubborn or in a difficult situation.
 Moms always understand their children."